Variational Poisson Denoising via Augmented Lagrangian Methods: Concluding remarks

-\section{Concluding Remarks}
+\section{Concluding remarks}

-In this paper, we presented a rather general (safeguarded) augmented Lagrangian framework for fully nonsmooth problems in Banach spaces with finitely many inequality constraints, equality constraints within a Hilbert space setting, and additional abstract constraints, where the inequality and equality constraints are augmented.
+In this paper, we discussed the numerical solution of the so-called variational Poisson denoising problem, which is a statistically motivated model for image denoising that possesses a huge number of constraints, with the aid of augmented Lagrangian methods.
+To tackle the original model \eqref{eq:VPD}, whose constraints are modeled with the aid of the extended real-valued Kullback--Leibler divergence and are, thus, nonsmooth, we suggested a rather general safeguarded augmented Lagrangian framework for fully nonsmooth problems in Banach spaces with finitely many inequality constraints, equality constraints within a Hilbert space setting, and additional abstract constraints, where the inequality and equality constraints are augmented.
 An associated derivative-free global convergence theory has been developed which applies in situations where the appearing subproblems can be solved to approximate global minimality, and the latter is likely to be possible in convex situations.
 Our results generalize related findings in (partially) smooth settings, see e.g.\ \cite[Section~4]{KanzowSteckWachsmuth2018} or \cite[Theorem~6.15]{KrugerMehlitz2022}.
 For our analysis, we only relied on minimal requirements regarding semicontinuity properties of all involved data functions as (generalized) differentiation played no role, and this makes our results broadly applicable.